 - Send retargeting emails soon after a particular event is triggered.
 For example, an abandoned cart email sent within an hour after a customer leaves their shopping cart gives chances to increase sales.
 Follow this step-by-step guide to send it.

-- Personalize email content and give the customer a clear action to take.
+- Personalize email content and give the customer an explicit action to take.

 - Pay attention to ad frequency so that the subscriber does not feel like they are being stalked.

 - Control your add quality, content, and location.
 Make sure they don’t look unprofessional or show up on disreputable domains.